olderor/visualization/README.md

 Some other testing data and diagrams can be found [here](docs).

-Thanks to mattgallagher for the Swift Deque implementation.</br>
+Thanks to mattgallagher for the Swift Deque implementation.

-Created by olderor.</br>
+Created by olderor.

 Copyright © 2016 olderor.
 All rights reserved.